AnabelaLealCosta19/cosmic-match/README.md

 - **Functionality executed on page load**
     - When the user loads the page, the code checks if there's a player name stored from a previous session.
         * No player name is found: first start page modal is displayed and the default difficulty level easy is set.
-        * Previous player details are found: display repeat start modal, update the player name in modal and difficulty button selected in modal, update player name and difficulty in main page.
+        * Previous player details are found: display repeat start page modal, update the player name and difficulty button selected in modal, update player name and difficulty in main page.

 - **First start page modal**
     - When arriving at the page for the first time, this modal pops up to collect the players' name and gives him the option to select the desired difficulty level.
 Please note that the difficulty easy is selected by default.